-Chapter 257 of the Texas Transportation Code and Chapter 1471, Texas Government Code allow a commissioners' court of a county to establish one or more road districts in the county.
+Chapter 257 of the Texas Transportation Code and Chapter 1471, Texas Government Code allow a commissioners court of a county to establish one or more road districts in the county.
 A road district created pursuant to the Act is a political subdivision and a body corporate of the State of Texas.
-The Pearson Place Road District (the District) was created by order of the Williamson County Commissioners' Court on July 20, 2010, in accordance with the Texas Government Code and Article III, Section 52 of the Texas Constitution.
+The Somerset Hills Road District No. 4 (the District) was created by order of the Williamson County Commissioners Court in February 2008, in accordance with the Texas Government Code and Article III, Section 52 of the Texas Constitution.

-The District is governed by the Williamson County Commissioners' Court and is a component unit of Williamson County.
+The District is governed by the Williamson County Commissioners Court and is a component unit of Williamson County.

-On November 2, 2010, the District's voters authorized the issuance of unlimited tax bonds for the purpose of reimbursing the developer for the construction costs of developing roads within the District.
-The District issues unlimited tax bonds to reimburse the developer after each construction project is completed.
+On May 10, 2008, the District's voters authorized the issuance of unlimited tax bonds for the purpose of reimbursing the developer for the construction costs of developing roads within the District issues unlimited tax bonds to reimburse the developer after each construction project is completed.
 The bonds are payable from property taxes.